Winter 2013

 Castner will discuss his book with Thomas Plante, Augustin Cardinal Bea, S.J., University Professor, Psychology Department, and take questions from the audience.
 There will be a book signing following the talk.

 Please join us on Thursday, February 28 at 4 p.m. in the Kennedy Commons.
 This event is free and open to the public.
-It is not necessary to read the book prior to attending the event, but copies are available for purchase in the campus bookstore or you can request a copy through LINK+.
+It is not necessary to read the book prior to attending the event.

 About the Book